parthivii/Basic-REST-API/README.md

 A Basic REST API With Node.js, Express.js, MongoDB(Mongoose).
-Tools used: MongoDB Atlas for database.
+Tool used: MongoDB Atlas for database